couchbase/docker/generate/resources/couchbase-edge-server/README.md

 > [!IMPORTANT]
 > Now that the server is running, any changes to any of the configuration files or certificates will not take effect unless the server is restarted.

+## Notes on File and Folder Permissions

+This section only applies to Unix based hosts of Docker.
+If you are running Docker on Windows you can ignore it.

+All entries mounted in `etc` need to be readable be either UID 1000 or GID 1000, and all entries mounted in `var/databases` need to be readable *and* writable by either UID 1000 or GID 1000.
+You can check your UID and any GID that you are a part of by running the `id` command.

+If your UID is not 1000 and 1000 is not in your GID list, then you can change the default UID and/or GID that docker runs with by using the `--user`.
+You can pass in just a custom UID with `--user $uid` or both a custom UID and GID with `--user $uid:$gid`.
+The recommended course of action is to use a custom GID, so you can pick one of the GID entries from the result of your `id` output and pass it in with the UID 1000:  `--user 1000:$gid` where `$gid` is the aforementioned entry from your GID list.
+After that, ensure that your local `etc` directory has at least `755` permissions, and your local `databases` directory has at least `775` permissions.